The $300 Sock Test: Why Mushroom Hunting in Hokkaido Is for the Brave (and the Bored)

 TOC

-Japan is the second biggest consumer country of mushrooms, just behind China.
-We, Japanese people seem to eat a lot of mushrooms, relatively more than people in other countries.
-Even so, we don’t know much about mushrooms.
-For example, many Japanese people believe mushrooms are the seasonal food of autumn, which is the reason why I’m writing this now in October.
-Of course, I believed so before getting interested in mushroom picking, but most of the mushrooms can grow in any season if the temperature and moisture are just right.
-Today, let me write a little about mushroom-related situations in Japan.
+In fact, Japan is the second-biggest consumer of mushrooms globally, just behind China.
+It seems we Japanese eat a lot of mushrooms, but perhaps we don’t know as much about them as we should.
+Many believe they are strictly seasonal food of autumn (which is why I’m writing this in October).
+I certainly believed that before I got interested in mushroom picking, but most fungi can actually grow in any season if the temperature and moisture are right.
+Today, let’s dive into the strange world of Japanese mushrooms.

-The long history of eating mushrooms in Japan
+The 4,000-Year-Old risk: A long history of eating wild fungi

 Matsutake mushrooms are grilled on a cooking stove.

+This abundance of mushrooms is clear evidence that Hokkaido’s forests are flourishing and healthy.
 Mushrooms and trees live together in a symbiotic relationship.
-Mushrooms are evidence to show that the forests are flourishing and healthy.
-In addition, most of the forests in the main land of Japan consist mainly of soft-wood trees, while Hokkaido forests are made up of the mixture of soft- and hard-wood trees.
-You can find a wider variety of mushrooms, and also, this is the reason why Hokkaido is a good production area of wooden furniture.
+Crucially, most mainland Japanese forests consist mainly of soft-wood trees, whereas Hokkaido forests are a rich mixture of soft- and hard-wood trees.
+This biodiversity is why you can find a wider variety of mushrooms, and it is also the fundamental reason why Hokkaido is such a prime production area for high-quality wooden furniture.

 A corporate logo, the letters of C and H are combined to look like a tree in a circle